-Who EPM serves

-SSE's individual Business Units and the SSE Group.
+Who EPM serves SSE's individual Business Units and the SSE Group.

-The work EPM does is key to managing risk associated with the operations behind SSE's Net Zero Acceleration Programme.
+How it supports SSE's strategy The work EPM does is key to managing risk associated with the operations behind SSE's Net Zero Acceleration Programme.
 It trades the principal commodities to which SSE's asset portfolios are exposed, as well as the spreads between two or more commodity prices (e.g. spark spreads); power (baseload and other products); gas; and carbon (emissions allowances).
 Each commodity has different risk and liquidity characteristics, which impacts the quantum of hedging possible.